darribas/gds18/content/infrastructure/README.md

 ## Installation

-### Anaconda
+### Conda

 The easiest way to install locally and natively the software stack required is to install a full scientific Python distribution.
-Although other good alternatives are also available (e.g. [Canopy](https://www.enthought.com/products/canopy/), [Sage](http://www.sagemath.org)), we recommend to install [Anaconda](https://store.continuum.io/cshop/anaconda/).
-Make sure, whichever option you pick, to install a **Python 3.5** version, NOT Python 2.
+Although other good alternatives are also available (e.g. [Canopy](https://www.enthought.com/products/canopy/), [Sage](http://www.sagemath.org)), we recommend to install [Miniconda](https://conda.io/miniconda.html).
+Make sure, whichever option you pick, to install a **Python 3.6** version, NOT Python 2.
 Please follow the instructions provided in the link for installation.

-Once you have a fully working Anaconda distribution installed in your computer, you can setup an isolated environment that contains all the required libraries by running the install script provided with this guide.
+Once you have a fully working conda installation in your computer, you can setup an isolated environment that contains all the required libraries by running the install script provided with this guide.
 Exact instructions vary depending on the platform you are on.

 #### macOS/Linux